 As a performer, pedagogue, clinician, and researcher, Elizabeth DeLamater is committed to bringing the highest level of percussion and steelpan performance to students and audiences alike.
 In demand as a guest artist and clinician, Elizabeth will appear at the Northwest Percussion Festival, the Honduras Internacional Festival de Percussión, and the Universidad de Panamá in 2019, She will lecture at the University of West Indies at St. Augustine in Trinidad & Tobago this fall.

 Active as a classical, new music, and popular ensemble performer, Elizabeth is the principle percussionist/ associate principle timpanist of the Weidner Philharmonic at UW - Green Bay.
 She has performed with the Madison Symphony Orchestra, the Phoenix Symphony, and Opera Project Columbus, Kaganu Percussion, and Crossing 32nd Street.

 With over twenty years of experience teaching percussion and steelband, Elizabeth teaches every summer at the International Music Camp.
 She has also taught at University of Wisconsin Oshkosh, Youngstown State University, Baldwin Wallace University, Roosevelt University, and North Central College.
-Her published work can be found in the Instrumentalist, Percussive Notes, and Panpress.
+Her published work can be found in the Instrumentalist, Percussive Notes, Rhythm!Scene, and Panpress.
 Elizabeth hosts and produces the Art Lives podcast.

 Elizabeth serves on the Percussive Arts Society Diversity Alliance and the PAS Health and Wellness Committee.
 She is a board member of the International Music Camp and a US advocate for Fundación Artes Educativas Coros Y Orquestas de Honduras.